ProarchwasTaken/pybind_test/README.md

 fix the issue.
 It was thanks to this thread in the pybind repo: https://github.com/pybind/pybind11/issues/2010

-I also saved the html just in case the thread gets taken down for whatever reason.
-It's very messaged up, but there is enough details that you'll be able to understand it.

 Judging from the thread, apparently the error means that some DLLs which my pybind module needs are missing, and the way I could fix it is add the path to the DLLs that my module was missing.